- What is an air source heat pump?

 It does this by converting the heat it absorbs from outside air into a fluid, which is then heated with an electric compressor.
 This fluid is then transferred to the home’s heating and hot water systems using a heat exchanger.

-Yes, they also work in Scotland – even in cold weather.
-This is because they can pull residual heat (the heat that remains from when the air was warmer) from the air at temperatures as low as -15 degrees Celsius (°C), or even -25°C. Average winter temperatures in Scotland stay well above this – typically hovering around 0°C to 3°C, with lows of -10°C considered unusual.
+They work in Scotland – even in cold weather.
+This is because they can pull residual heat (the heat that remains from when the air was warmer) from the air at temperatures as low as -15°C, or even -25°C. Average winter temperatures in Scotland stay well above this – typically hovering around 0°C to 3°C, with lows of -10°C considered unusual.

 You can find out more about how heat pumps work in cold weather by visiting our page.